tnoff/discord-bot/README.md

 You can also use the `BASE` declarative base from the database file in any plugin file, in order to create database tables.

-For example plugins see: [https://github.com/tnoff/discord-bot-plugins]

 ## Config

 The config should be a file in the YAML format.

 Two main arguments are required
-- A discord authentication token, you can read more about that [here|https://discord.com/developers/docs/topics/oauth2]
+- A discord authentication token, you can read more about that [here](https://discord.com/developers/docs/topics/oauth2)
 - A log file

 ```